davidwtbuxton/notrequests/README.md

 Notrequests
 ===========

-A Python wrapper for the built-in urllib2 module.
-The API is compatible with [the excellent Requests library][requests], but omitting features such as sessions and support for keep-alive.
+A Python wrapper for the built-in urllib module.
+The API is compatible with [the excellent Requests library][requests], but omitting features such as sessions and support for keep-alive, all in a single module.

 Notrequests is intended for doing HTTP requests on [Google App Engine][gae] where Requests has some disadvantages.

-It is not Python 3 compatible (yet).
+It works on Python 2.7 and Python 3.4 and later.

 Installation